Ashville, Ohio: Community Park

 Ashville has one public park which is called the Ashville Community Park.
 The 10-acre park was deeded to the community on April 4, 1921, with the stipulation that the village used it for athletic and park purposes, by a community club that had purchased the tract a year earlier for $3,000.
 The club also built an indoor shelter house before donating the land.
 Shortly after the acquisition, the village built a baseball field with concrete bleachers and a quarter-mile cinder track for community and school use.
-Ashville went on to install a playground, an outdoor shelter house, tennis courts, basketball courts, restrooms and a gazebo.
+Ashville went on to install a playground, an outdoor shelter house, pickleball courts, basketball courts, restrooms and a gazebo.
 The park is host location of the annual Fourth of July Celebration and Viking Festival.

 Fourth of July Celebration

 Ashville's Fourth of July Celebration has taken place since 1929, and annually brings thousands of people to the community.
 Hosted by the Ashville Community Men's Club, the five-day event includes concessions, rides, a queen contest, a daily fish fry, musical entertainment, parades, and a community church service.
 The carnival is held at Ashville Community Park, at the village's center.
-Fireworks cap the celebration on Independence Day night and are fired from the Teays Valley High School property.
+Fireworks cap the celebration on Independence Day night and are fired from near the Teays Valley High School property.